Antoine Griezmann: Early career

-2009–11: Development and breakthrough
+2009–2011: Development and breakthrough

 On 2 September 2009, Griezmann made his competitive debut in the team's Copa del Rey match against Rayo Vallecano appearing as a substitute in the 77th minute of a 2–0 defeat.
 Four days later, he made his league debut appearing as a substitute against Real Murcia.
 On 27 September, he made his first professional start and also scored his first professional goal against Huesca in a 2–0 win.
 Two weeks later, Griezmann scored his second goal of the campaign in a 2–0 win over Salamanca.
 In November 2009, he scored goals in back-to-back matches against Hércules and Recreativo de Huelva.
 The goal against the latter club was the only goal of the match.
 Griezmann appeared consistently in the team for the rest of the season, scoring two more goals in wins over Cádiz and Numancia as Real Sociedad earned promotion to La Liga for the 2010–11 season as league winners.
 On 8 April 2010, Griezmann signed his first professional contract agreeing to a five-year deal with the club until 2015 with a release clause of €30 million.
 Prior to signing the contract, he drew considerable interest from Ligue 1 clubs Lyon, Saint-Étienne and Auxerre.
+As he developed with a Basque club, he was also potentially available to play for local rivals Athletic Bilbao, in spite of being born and growing up in the non-Basque areas of France.

-Griezmann made his debut in the Spanish first division on 29 August 2010, in the season's first match.
+Griezmann made his debut in La Liga on 29 August 2010, in the season's first match.
 In a post-game interview, he described the occasion as "fulfilling his childhood dream".
 In the team's first match after the September international break, Griezmann assisted on the equalising goal scored by Raúl Tamudo against Real Madrid.
 Madrid later won the match 2–1 following a goal from Cristiano Ronaldo.
-On 25 October, Griezmann scored his first goal in the league in a 3–0 victory over Deportivo de La Coruña.
+On 25 October, Griezmann scored his first goal in the league in a 3–0 victory over Deportivo La Coruña.
 He celebrated the goal by pretending to drive a truck that was parked near the field.
 A week later, Griezmann scored the opening goal in a 2–1 win over Málaga.
 In November 2010, Griezmann scored the only goal in the team's 2–1 loss to Hércules.
 In the team's second match of the new year, he netted the second goal in the team's 4–0 victory over Getafe.
-After going scoreless in the next nine matches, Griezmann returned to his scoring form in March netting the only goal for Txuri-urdin in the team's 2–1 defeat to Racing Santander.
+After going scoreless in the next nine matches, Griezmann returned to his scoring form in March, scoring the only goal for Sociedad in the team's 2–1 defeat to Racing Santander.